sebescudie/GammaLauncher/README.md

 ## Installation

 The latest release is available [here](https://github.com/sebescudie/GammaLauncher/releases/latest).
 Simply download and run the installer.
+You can find the changelog in the [Releases secgtion](https://github.com/sebescudie/GammaLauncher/releases) or by reading `CHANGELOG.md`.

 ## Usage